ZigZagT/docker-images/ubuntu-base/README.md

 ### Permission Denined for `/dev/stdout` and `/dev/stderr`

-This happens when a container initializes with root user and then drop to non-root internally.
+This happens when a container initializes with root user and then drop to non-root internally. (i.e. with `UID` and `GID` environments)

 https://github.com/moby/moby/issues/31243#issuecomment-406879017